microsoft/segar/README.md

 - Successful decision-making in RL and robotics often relies on knowing latent features such as object mass as fragility.
-Such **statically unobservable features** can't be detected from a single image, because they are only weakly reflected in object appearance, or not all.
+Such **statically unobservable features** can't be detected from a single image, because they are only weakly reflected in object appearance, or not at all.

 - Many representation learning techniques, and even representations such as pretrained ResNet, that have been tried in RL and robotics were